The mixing of salt water and fresh water results in the formation of brackish water

 planktons (diatoms) of Estuarine Habitats:

-they possess air spaces in their tissues, rhizoids or false feet for attachment to rock shores and air bladder for buoyancy.
+they possess air spaces in their tissues, rhizoids or false feet for attachment to rocky shores and air bladder for buoyancy.

 algae of Estuarine Habitats: